-Cisco offers an extensive catalog of wireless networking devices and technologies engineered to enable anywhere, anytime access to information and other resources and to promote collaboration among workers, partners, suppliers, and customers.
-Cisco's wireless offerings include the Small Business, Aironet and Meraki series of wireless access points, as well as Cisco's Wireless Network Controller modules and appliances.
-Progent's Cisco-certified wireless consultants can enable organizations of all sizes to utilize Cisco wireless products to accommodate the new paradigm of Bring-Your-Own-Device (BYOD) networks by converging their tethered and untethered networks to achieve simplified deployment, consistently high throughput, centralized control, uniform policy, fault tolerance, and advanced security.
+Cisco has developed an extensive line of wireless networking products and software tools that enable continual access to information and resources and to promote teamwork among workers, associates, suppliers, and clients.
+Cisco's wireless products include Cisco's Small Business, Aironet and Meraki lines of wireless access points, as well as Cisco's Wireless Network Controller plug-ins and appliances.
+Progent's certified wireless consultants can enable organizations of any size to utilize Cisco wireless products to accommodate the current model of BYOD computing by integrating their tethered and untethered environments to benefit from easy configuration, predictable performance, single-point control, uniform policy, high availability (HA), and advanced protection.

-Cisco Converged Solution for Bring-Your-Own-Device (BYOD) and Wired/Wireless Access
+Cisco Converged Security Technology for Bring-Your-Own-Device (BYOD) and Wired/Wireless Access

-Cisco's Unified Wireless solution can scale to up to 18,000 wireless access points with Layer 3 connectivity at central or remote venues like business headquarters, college auditoriums, branch offices, and telecommuter homes.
-Cisco's Wi-Fi wireless access points and wireless controllers are components of Cisco's Unified Wireless Network and are designed to deliver the identical level of security, performance, and manageability for wireless networks that companies demand in their wired ecosystem.
-This technology incorporates built-in mobility services like Voice over IP, high-definition IP video, and safe guest connectivity.
-Cisco's Unified Wireless solution enables organizations to create Wi-Fi environments that streamline the way they do business and enhance output through a dynamic and collaborative employee base.
+The Cisco Unified Wireless solution can expand to as many as 18,000 wireless access points with full Layer 3 mobility at local or remote venues like enterprise headquarters, university auditoriums, branch offices, and telecommuter homes.
+Cisco's Wi-Fi wireless access points and wireless controllers are part of Cisco's Unified Wireless Network and are designed to deliver the same degree of security, throughput, and manageability for WLANs that companies expect in their wired ecosystem.
+Cisco's technology includes built-in mobility services like IP voice, HD video, and secure guest connectivity.
+Cisco's Unified Wireless Network architecture enables organizations to build Wi-Fi ecosystems that improve the way they work and enhance output via a mobile and collaborative employee base.

-Progent's Cisco CCIE network infrastructure consultants offers remote or on-premises support to assist you to design, configure, manage, expand, and troubleshoot converged wired/wireless network infrastructure of all sizes and for any venue.
-Also, Progent offers economical online and onsite Wi-Fi site surveys to assist you to plan and deploy a Wi-Fi network with customized wireless access point clustering optimized for your specific work area layout, building characteristics, and application workloads.
+Progent's Cisco-certified network infrastructure consultants can provide remote or on-premises expertise to assist your organization to plan, deploy, maintain, expand, and repair converged wired/wireless network infrastructure of all sizes and for any environment.
+Also, Progent offers economical online and on-premises wireless site surveys to help your company to design and install a Wi-Fi network with custom-designed wireless access point clustering optimized for your specific work area layout, building characteristics, and application workloads.

-Cisco's Small Business, Aironet and Meraki families of access points allow you to integrate wired/wireless networks to provide the accessibility, density, performance, security and manageability needed to support virtually any environment.
-Cisco's access points range from entry-level, single-radio 802.11b/g/n devices with data rates of 300 Mb designed for small businesses or home offices to dual-band 802.11a/b/g/n/ac access points capable of handling hundreds of clients per access point and delivering data rates as high as 1.9 Gb.
-Cisco's latest selection of APs can be combined or clustered to provide the scale to support wireless networks with high client density and with high usage rates of video-intense apps.
+Cisco's Small Business, Aironet and Meraki families of wireless access points enable you to integrate wired and wireless networks to deliver the accessibility, capacity, throughput, security compliance and ease of management needed for virtually any scenario.
+Cisco's APs start at bare bones, single-radio 802.11b/g/n units with data rates of 300 Mbps intended for very small businesses or home offices to dual-band 802.11a/b/g/n/ac access points capable of supporting hundreds of wireless clients on each access point and delivering sustained data rates of up to 1.9 Gbps.
+Cisco's current selection of wireless access points can be combined or clustered to provide the scale to handle environments crowded with clients and with a high incidence of HD video apps.

-Cisco's Small Business 100, 300 and 500 Series of APs are Linux-based units engineered as entry-level 802.11n wireless solutions for small offices.
-Most models in the Cisco Small Business line of APs support Cisco's Single Point Setup system, which allows you to configure, control and troubleshoot a group of wireless access points from one AP via a simple web browser tool.
-All of the versions include POE and feature Quality of Service (QoS), rogue AP awareness, and bridge mode for connecting to another network.
+Cisco's Small Business 100, 300 and 500 Series of APs are Linux-based devices intended as value-priced 802.11n wireless solutions for small offices.
+Most versions in Cisco's Small Business line of wireless access points support Cisco's Single Point Setup technology, which makes it possible to configure, control and troubleshoot a group of access points from one AP via an intuitive browser-based tool.
+All of the versions include POE and feature QoS, rogue AP detection, and bridge mode for connecting to a second Ethernet LAN.

-Cisco's WAP561 802.11n Selectable Band AP includes a Gigabit Ethernet port and dual concurrent radios (2.4 and 5.0 GHz) that deliver 450 Mbps throughput per radio, support 64 clients per radio, and allow up to 16 wireless access points per cluster.
-The Cisco WAP551 is similar to Cisco's WAP 561 but has a single radio selectable band (2.4 or 5.0 GHz).
-Cisco's WAP571 and WAP571E (a weather-proof outside version) are dual-radio 802.11ac Wave 1 wireless access points incorporating two Gb Ethernet LAN interfaces with link aggregation, 3x3 MIMO, and as high as 1.9 Gbps throughput with 1300 Mbps over 11ac and 600 Mbps over 11n.
-Both units support 32 clients per radio and 16 WAP371 wireless access points per cluster.
+Cisco's Small Business WAP561 Wireless-N Selectable Band access point features one 10/100/1000 Ethernet port and two radios (2.4 and 5.0 GHz) that offer 450 Mbps throughput for each radio, can handle 64 devices for each radio, and allow 16 APs for each cluster.
+The Cisco WAP551 is like the WAP 561 but features a single radio selectable band.
+The Cisco WAP571 and WAP571E (a weather-proof outside version) are dual-radio 802.11ac Wave 1 wireless access points incorporating 2 x GE interfaces with link aggregation (LAG), 3x3 MIMO, and up to 1.9 Gbps throughput with 1300 Mbps over 11ac and 600 Mbps over 802.11n.
+Both APs support 32 clients on each radio and 16 wireless access points per cluster.

-The Aironet family of indoor and outdoor wireless APs has consistently been the leading AP product.
-Aironet access points run the gamut from value priced models to advanced APs.
-Cisco's Aironet family span several generations of models supporting the evolving Wi-Fi specification.
-The current line of Aironet wireless access points support Cisco's Unified Wireless Network architecture and include 802.11ac Wi-Fi technology, which offers triple the speed as well as superior range and density in comparison to the previous generation of APs.
-Cisco's latest dual-band Aironet access points can support 802.11n at 2.4 GHz for client devices without 802.11ac capability.
+Cisco's Aironet line of wireless access points has for years been the leading AP product.
+Aironet access points run the gamut from value-priced entry-level models to enterprise-class APs.
+The Aironet line cover multiple generations of devices compliant with the evolving Wi-Fi specification.
+The latest portfolio of Aironet APs support Cisco's Unified Wireless Network software and include 802.11ac support, which delivers triple the performance plus greater distance and density than the previous generation of devices.
+The latest multi-frequency Aironet access points can handle 802.11n at 2.4 GHz for client devices without 802.11ac radios.

-The earliest Aironet access points are now outdated devices that have come to end-of-sale status and are no longer fully supported by Cisco.
-Progent still offers support for the complete Aironet line of access points and can assist your company to manage and troubleshoot your current Aironet wireless system or move smoothly to the latest Aironet products.
-For details about Progent's consulting services for current and legacy Aironet access points, see Cisco Aironet access points planning and support.
+The earliest Aironet APs are outdated devices that have come to end-of-life status and are no longer supported by Cisco.
+Progent still offers support for the entire Aironet line of APs and can assist you to maintain your current Aironet Wi-Fi system or upgrade smoothly to the latest Aironet products.
+To find out more about Progent's consulting services for current and legacy Aironet access points, see Aironet access points consulting.

 Meraki Access Points